Taybeh Brewery

-Taybeh Brewery (مخمرة الطيبة, "Delicious Brewery") is a Palestinian brewery founded in 1994 in the West Bank village of Taybeh, 35 km north of Jerusalem in Ramallah and al-Bireh Governorate.
-It is considered to be the first Palestinian brewery and the first, pioneering microbrewery in the Middle East, having predated the first Israeli microbrewery, The Dancing Camel, by about ten years.
+Taybeh Brewery (مخمرة الطيبة, "Delicious Brewery") is a brewery founded in 1994 in the West Bank village of Taybeh, 35 km north of Jerusalem, by Nadim Khoury and his brother David, members of the local Palestinian Christian community.
+It is considered to be the first Palestinian brewery and the first microbrewery in the whole Middle East, having predated the first Israeli microbrewery by about ten years.

-Since its establishment, a number of other notable Middle Eastern microbreweries have been established, including two in Palestine, the Birzeit Brewery and Wise Men's Choice Brewery.
+Since its establishment, a number of other notable Middle Eastern microbreweries have been established, including Birzeit Brewery, also in Palestine.

 History

-Taybeh Brewery was co-founded in 1994, shortly after the signing of the first Oslo Accords in 1993, by Nadim Khoury and his brother David, whose family originated from Taybeh, but who grew up in Brookline, Massachusetts, where their family ran a liquor store.
-As a college student in the 1980s at Hellenic College in Brookline, Nadim began making his own beer in the basement of the dorm where he lived.
+Taybeh Brewery was co-founded in 1994, shortly after the signing of the first Oslo Accords in 1993, by Nadim Khoury and his brother David.
+Their family originated in Taybeh, but they grew up in Brookline, Massachusetts, where their family ran a liquor store.
+In the 1980s, as a college student at Hellenic College in Brookline, Nadim began making his own beer in the basement of the dorm where he lived.
 He subsequently took up formal studies in brewing at UC Davis in California, eventually graduating with a master's degree.

 The establishment of the Taybeh Brewery was funded with $1.5 million of the Khoury family's own money, as banks refused to lend to them, and the family got the seed capital for Taybeh by selling their property in Brookline.

-The brewery then produced its first beer in 1995 and has since developed a global following.
+The brewery produced its first beer in 1995 and has since developed a global following.

-The idea of a Palestinian brewery was controversial in 1994, as Palestinian society is predominantly Muslim, and alcohol consumption is culturally disapproved of, but the Palestinian President Yasser Arafat was an early supporter of the brewery on the grounds that it would help break Palestine's dependence on alcohol imported from Israel.
+The idea of a Palestinian brewery was controversial in 1994, as Palestinian society is predominantly Muslim, and alcohol consumption is culturally disapproved of, but Palestinian President Yasser Arafat was an early supporter of the brewery on the grounds that it would help break Palestine's dependence on alcohol imported from Israel.

 Arafat's support is believed to have been instrumental in enabling the brewery to be established.
 However, Taybeh beer was also certified as kosher by a rabbi from the Ofra settlement shortly after its founding, and 70% of its sales before the outbreak of the Second Intifada in 2000 were to Israelis.
-Taybeh also depended on imports that passed through Israel for its equipment and ingredients.
+Taybeh depended on imports that passed through Israel for its equipment and ingredients.

-In response to the Intifada and its associated violence, Israel began establishing checkpoints and erected the Israeli West Bank barrier fence and wall between the port of Ashdod, where Taybeh's hops, barley and yeast were imported from, and the brewery.
+In response to the Intifada and its associated violence, Israel began establishing checkpoints and erected the West Bank barrier fence and wall between the port of Ashdod, where Taybeh's hops, barley, and yeast were imported from, and the brewery.
 Israeli checkpoints and inspections made it extremely difficult for Taybeh to import raw materials.
 On one occasion, Taybeh was charged $6,000 in costs for hold-ups at the port of Ashdod on a $20,000 shipment of bottles.
 In 2002, Nadim stated: